Academy of Music (Philadelphia): Acoustics

 For many decades, Philadelphia regarded the Academy as having excellent acoustics that were wrongly attributed to a circular brick chamber under the floor of the auditorium.
 It was intended by the architects that sound penetrating the "elastic floor" would reverberate in this chamber and emerge into the auditorium.
 Unfortunately, this device was ineffective as little sound could pass through the floor in either direction.
 The ceiling of the auditorium was deliberately designed not to be a sound reflector for fear of echoes.

-Some have found the Academy's sound problematic for orchestra:

-"The Academy of Music in Philadelphia is a beautiful, historic, charming building with wholly unsuitable acoustics for orchestra...The dry, unreverberant acoustics results from the roughly 2,900 audience members, who completely surround the volume of the auditorium, soaking up sound as they sit."
+Assessments of the Academy's acoustics have varied over time.
+Leo Beranek described the Academy in his 1962 book Music, Acoustics and Architecture as among the best concert halls in the United States and among the best concert halls.
+Later, conductor Riccardo Muti criticized the hall's acoustics as too dry for orchestral performances and better suited to opera.
+Architectural acoustics consultant Christopher N. Brooks similarly described the Academy's acoustics as dry and unsuitable for orchestral performances attributing the low reverberation in part to sound absorption by the approximately 2,900 audience members.

 The Academy was built as an opera house which typically has a lower reverberation than a concert hall, the venue's primary use for many years.
 The reverberation time has been measured at 1.4 seconds compared to 1.2 at La Scala, Milan, and 1.75 at the Metropolitan Opera in New York City.
 Consequently, the "Philadelphia Sound" of the Philadelphia Orchestra was, at least in part, the result of long-term efforts by Stokowski, later sustained by Eugene Ormandy, to compensate for this weakness.
 After some remodeling in the mid-1950s that included concrete under the stage to support a pipe organ, Ormandy refused to make recordings with the Philadelphia Orchestra in the Academy.
 Riccardo Muti, Ormandy's successor, also made his commercial recordings with the orchestra elsewhere.

 Various conductors have commented on the quality of the orchestral sound in the hall, as collected by Leo L. Beranek in his book Music, Acoustics & Architecture: